YOURLS/website/docs/guide/essentials/credentials.md

 > _Could not auto-encrypt passwords.
 Error was: "cannot write file"._

 Your config file is probably locked for reading and or writing (eg _chmoded_), which can be a good security practice.
-Temporarily lift that restriction (`chmod 0666 config.php`), load a YOURLS page again, then `chmod` it back.
+In a terminal console, note the original _chmod_ (`stat -c "%a" config.php`), temporarily lift that restriction (`chmod 0666 config.php`), load a YOURLS page again, then `chmod` it back to the original value (for example `chmod 600 config.php`).

-If for some reason you cannot get it working, see **manual MD5 encryption** below
+### I have an error message: "_Password stored as MD5 hash_"

+If your `config.php` contains password encrypted the old way with `md5()`, you should consider using more robust hashes.

+To do so: simply replace the string `md5:<5 digits>:<32 chars>` with your password in clear text, load a YOURLS page again.
+Everything should be now encrypted.

 ### Why hash passwords?